gunrock/gunrock/doc/building_gunrock.md

 All dataset-related code is under the `gunrock/dataset/` subdirectory.
-The current version of Gunrock only supports [Matrix-market coordinate-formatted graph](http://math.nist.gov/MatrixMarket/formats.html) file.
+The current version of Gunrock only supports [Matrix-market coordinate-formatted graph](http://math.nist.gov/MatrixMarket/formats.html) format.
 The datasets are divided into two categories according to their scale.
 Under the `dataset/small/` subdirectory, there are trivial graph datasets for testing the correctness of the graph primitives.
 All of them are ready to use.
 Under the `dataset/large/` subdirectory, there are large graph datasets for